n0rt0nthec4t/homebridge-nest-accfactory/src/docker-standalone/README.md

 #### devices

-The following options are available on a per-device level in Nest_config.json file devices object.
-The device is specified by using its serial number (in uppercase)
+The following options are available on a per-device level in the `Nest_config.json` `devices` array.
+Each device is specified as a JSON object, and the device is identified using the `"serialNumber"` key with the value of its serial number (in uppercase).

 | Name              | Description                                                                                   | Default        |
 |-------------------|-----------------------------------------------------------------------------------------------|----------------|